pudly/schmopera-hugo/content/articles/in-defence-of-singers.md

 ---
-title: In defence of singers
+title: "In defence of singers"
 ---

 I remember playing some auditions as part of a "mock" audition panel where the singers would get feedback about their audition presentation.
 I played for a soprano (who’s doing _very well_ for herself lately) who started smart with some Mozart.
 One of the auditioners then said to her, “Not that it’s _at all_ appropriate, but I’d love to hear the Lodoletta.”
 Sigh.